UniMath/agda-unimath/src/foundation/strictly-involutive-identity-types.lagda.md

       ( is-torsorial-involutive-Id)
 ```

-### The induction principle for judgmentally involutive identity types
+### The induction principle for strictly involutive identity types

-The judgmentally involutive identity types satisfy the induction principle of
+The strictly involutive identity types satisfy the induction principle of the
-the identity types.
+identity types.
 This states that given a base point `x : A` and a family of
 types over the identity types based at `x`, `B : (y : A) (p : x ＝ⁱ y) → UU l2`,
 then to construct a dependent function `f : (y : A) (p : x ＝ⁱ y) → B y p` it
 suffices to define it at `f x reflⁱ`.
-The judgmentally involutive identity types
+The strictly involutive identity types
 also satisfy the corresponding computation rule judgmentally.

 ```agda